Limit Theorems For Non-Hermitian Ensembles: Introduction

 \\ A topic which has been widely investigated in RMT is the limiting distribution of the eigenvalues of random matrix ensembles as $N$ goes to infinity.
 The notion of universality in this field has found relevance in establishing analytical expressions of the limiting distribution of random matrix eigenvalues.
 It is a mathematical concept asserting that the limiting distribution of the eigenvalues should not depend on the particular distribution of the random matrix entries \cite{TaoVuKrishnapur2010}.
-This has led to several important results among which is referenced the circular law conjecture for non-Hermitian random matrix ensembles (cf. \cite{Girko1985}, \cite{TaoVuKrishnapur2010}, \cite{BordenoveChafai2012}). \\ Studies of the limiting distribution of the largest and smallest eigenvalues for Gaussian ensembles are presented in \cite{TracyWidom1994, TracyWidom1996, TracyWidom2009}.
-The distributions of eigenvalues (and their spacings) have been investigated with the computation of gap probabilities with respect to radial ordering for non-Hermitian random matrices and their chiral counterparts \cite{AkemannPhillipsShifrin2009}.
-The statistical properties of extreme eigenvalue moduli of matrices from non-Hermitian ensembles have also been studied in the literature such as the limiting distribution of the spectral radius for the complex Ginibre ensemble \cite{Rider2003, Rider2004} and the real Ginibre ensemble in \cite{RiderSinclair2014}.\\ \\ Section \ref{LimitTheoremComplexGinibre} is devoted to the analysis of the distribution of the eigenvalue moduli for the complex Ginibre ensemble.
-The main results are derived for the spectral radius and the minimum modulus.
-The limiting left and right tail distributions of the minimum modulus is also studied for large size of matrices in Section \ref{LimitingDistributionRmin}.
-Pursuing the analysis in the scaling limit $\sqrt{N}$ for this random matrix ensemble as $N$ goes to infinity, the independence of the scaled minimum moduli with respect to the scaled spectral radius is established in Section \ref{IndependenceScaledRminSacledRmaxComplexGinibre}.
-The eigenvalues of matrices from the complex Ginibre ensemble form a determinantal point process and the joint probability density of their respective radius has been investigated in \cite{Kostlan1992}, and is extended in \cite{HoughKrishnapurPeresVirag2006}.\\ \\ Employing the method introduced in \cite{Rider2003} from which limit theorems are derived at the edge of the spectrum for the complex and symplectic Ginibre ensembles, results establishing the limiting distribution of the scaled spectral radius and minimum modulus for the complex induced Ginibre ensemble \cite{FischmannBruzdaKhoruzhenkoSommersZyczkowski2012} are presented in Section \ref{LimitTheoremComplexInducedGinibre}.
+This has led to several important results among which is referenced the circular law conjecture for non-Hermitian ensembles (cf. \cite{BordenoveChafai2012, Girko1985, TaoVuKrishnapur2010}). \\ Studies of the limiting distribution of the largest and smallest eigenvalues for Gaussian ensembles are presented in \cite{TracyWidom1994, TracyWidom1996, TracyWidom2009}.
+The distributions of eigenvalues (and their spacings) have been investigated with the computation of gap probabilities with respect to radial ordering for non-Hermitian random matrices and their chiral counterparts in \cite{AkemannPhillipsShifrin2009}.
+The statistical properties of the spectral radius of matrices from non-Hermitian ensembles have also been studied in the literature, as it is for the complex Ginibre ensemble \cite{Rider2003, Rider2004} and the real Ginibre ensemble \cite{RiderSinclair2014}.\\ \\ The present paper is structured as follows.
+Section \ref{Methods} detailed the methodology used.
+The latter encompasses the application of Andreief's integration formula \cite{Forrester2018} and the framework established by B. Rider in \cite{Rider2003}.
+The results are presented in Section \ref{Results}.
+Section~\ref{LimitTheoremComplexGinibre} is devoted to the analysis of the distribution of the eigenvalue moduli for the complex Ginibre ensemble.
+It is especially performed for the spectral radius and the minimum modulus.
+The limiting left and right tail distributions of the minimum modulus are studied for large matrices in Section~\ref{LimitingDistributionRmin}.
+Pursuing the analysis for this random matrix ensemble in the scaling limit $\sqrt{N}$ as $N$ goes to infinity, the independence of the scaled minimum moduli with respect to the scaled spectral radius is established in Section~\ref{IndependenceScaledRminSacledRmaxComplexGinibre}.
+The eigenvalues of matrices from the complex Ginibre ensemble form a determinantal point process.
+The joint probability density of their respective modulus has been investigated in \cite{Kostlan1992}.
+This result is extended in \cite{HoughKrishnapurPeresVirag2006}.
+Employing the method introduced in \cite{Rider2003} from which limit theorems are derived at the edge of the spectrum of the complex and symplectic Ginibre ensembles, results establishing the limiting distribution of the scaled spectral radius and minimum modulus for the complex induced Ginibre ensemble \cite{FischmannBruzdaKhoruzhenkoSommersZyczkowski2012} are presented in Section~\ref{LimitTheoremComplexInducedGinibre}.
 This random matrix ensemble might find relevance for questions raised in different fields of physics.
 It would also define an ideal modelling framework for the expansion of the research related to non-Hermitian matrices.
 The complex induced Ginibre ensemble is a special case of the Feinberg-Zee ensemble and a generalisation of the complex Ginibre ensemble.
-The joint probability density function of the entries of matrices $A$ from the Feinberg-Zee ensemble is
+The joint probability density function of the entries of matrices $A$ from the Feinberg-Zee ensemble is of the form